Aruba at the 2020 Summer Olympics

 Aruba competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
-It was the nation's ninth appearance at the Olympic Games.
+It was the Aruba's eighth appearance at the Summer Olympics, since its debut at the 1988 Summer Olympics in Seoul.
+The Aruba delegation consisted of three athletes competing in two sports, and none of them won any medals at the Games.